 The true German herding lines were lost around the same time the split between the working and show lines became prominent.– Chip Blasiole (GermanShepherds.com)

 The German Shepherd of way back then may have been quite different from today’s.
-In fact, many believe that these dogs were much smaller back then.
+In fact, many historians believe that these dogs were much smaller back then.
 Plus – straight-backed dogs, for example, are much more sought after than before.

 Though relatively new as a breed, they have a history filled with all manner of jobs and stories.
 Let’s take a look.